danielpmadden/ai-osi-stack/README.md

 <!-- SPDX-License-Identifier: CC-BY-SA-4.0 -->

 # AI OSI Stack v5.0
-### A Public Architecture for Accountable Artificial Intelligence
+### A Governance Blueprint for Scalable and Trusted AI
 ---

 ## Overview